Logistics and Sponsor:

 TEG 6s with platelet mapping is used to determine if a patient has any Aspirin or Plavix platelet inhibition.
 It does not report an R time or an LY30, so it is not a replacement for the TEG 6s global hemostasis with lysis in a trauma patient.
 It is an additional order in select patients.

-How TEG/ROTEM is used in trauma.
+Here is a lecture on how TEG/ROTEM is used in trauma.

 Learn how to read and interpret the graphs!
 Values are illustrative and not meant for medical decision making.
 Made by Eric Petersen